doublemoulinet/Morrowind-Modular-Mod-Guide/CORE.md

 ## User Interface – Core
 1. [Better Daedric Font](https://www.nexusmods.com/morrowind/mods/44540?tab=files)
-	- NB before you download and install this mod: if you uninstall this mod after enabling it you will crash to desktop because the default .fnt files will have been overwritten and then uninstalled by Mash, leaving no .fnt files at all.
-This mod does not by default provide a backup of the vanilla .fnt files, so you _should_ make a backup of the following:
+	- NB before you download and install this mod: you _should_ make a backup of the following:
 		- daedric_font.fnt
 		- daedric_font_obw.tex
 	- Create a "backup" folder in the Fonts folder and  copy-paste these two files there before you install Better Daedric Fonts